Monday, November 2, 2009

 Pummeler - Jungle Olympics c32

-AS20: Edition of 60 (LAST COPIES)
+AS20: Edition of 60

 After a string of releases on Small Doses, Digitalis Ltd., and Stunned, Denmark’s Mikkel Valentin Dunkerley adds another dead soldier to his arsenal of scorchers.
 Dunkerley considers Jungle Olympics to be his harshest work to date and he’s not kidding.
 Layer upon layer of heavily distorted guitar, electronics, field recordings, and effected vocals collide, compete, and ultimately envelop one another in a wild, frenzied fashion perfectly befitting the release title.
 Yet, through all the racket and clamor, a subtle, droning melody permeates and anchors each piece—leaving you hypnotized and begging for more.
 With full color artwork, inserts, and labels by Matt Yacoub.